 In order to help lower LDL cholesterol, reduce saturated fat in your diet and increase dietary fiber.
 Saturated fats increase your body’s production of LDL cholesterol.
 Dr. Gianos says to cut saturated fat to less than 10 grams per day, and to eat 30 grams of fiber per day, 10 grams of which should be insoluble fiber.

-Both doctors say that plant-based diets can help lower cholesterol and improve your overall heart health.
+Both doctors say that plant-based diets can help lower cholesterol and improve your overall heart and body health.
 They recommend the DASH diet and the Mediterranean diet, because both emphasize high fiber levels and healthy fats.

 The DASH diet includes: